kalviumcommunity/S67_Ruchitha_Capstone_Swarm/README.md

 DAY 9: Hashing the password and verifying it by using Bcrypt and Jsonwebtoken.

 Day 10: Implemented the relation between entities in database using Mongoose.

+DAY 11: Created authentication middleware and worked on the PR review from DAY 10.